ryan-summers/shared-bus-rtic/README.md

 # shared-bus-rtic
 Provides macros and type definitions for using a shared peripheral bus in an RTIC application

+## :warning: Deprecation Notice :warning:

+With the release of `embedded-hal` v1.0, this crate is no longer necessary.
+Instead, users should migrate to using `embedded-hal` v1.0 traits alongside the [`embedded-hal-bus`](https://crates.io/crates/embedded-hal-bus).

 ## Description

 Note that all of the drivers that use the same underlying bus **must** be stored within a single